By: Jeff Hoch, Principal Architect

 - Roof mastic used in place of correctly installed flashings.

 - Roof eave drip edges installed over the roofing felt instead of under it.
-Conversely, where Florida code requires the roof eave drip edge to be installed over the roofing felt to prevent the wind from catching the felt, we often find it installed inversed.
+Conversely, where Florida code requires the roof eave drip edge to be installed over the roofing felt to prevent the wind from catching the felt, we often find it installed inverted.

 - Roof jacks that are not correctly bibbed (woven) into the roof underlayment in a weatherboard fashion, again, relying on mastic as a final seal.
 This is common in asphalt shingle installations in some regions where the sequencing has the flashings being installed after the shingles are installed rather than at the same time.